Selling a property with tenants

 Read on to discover the ins and outs of selling an investment property while you have tenants occupying your asset.

-Things to consider when selling a tenanted property
+Selling a tenanted property

 - Notify your tenants.
 Before you begin the sales process, notify your tenants that you intend to sell the property.
 You’ll need to tell the tenants once you have reached an agreement with a buyer as well, so make sure you’re aware of the relevant notification periods that apply in your state or territory.
 In some states, such as NSW, unless you notify the tenants of your intention to sell when they sign the lease, your decision to sell gives the tenants the right to break that lease.